 We make the following (slightly idiosyncratic) definitions, which will be one of the core mechanisms in our construction. \begin{defin} \begin{enumerate}[i)] \item Let $(X,d)$ be a metric space and $T:X \to X$ be a dynamical system.
 We say a pair of points $(x,y) \in X$ is \emph{B-badly approximable} if there exists $N$ so that $k\cdot d(T^kx,y)\geq B$ for all $k\geq N$ and moreover $T^kx \neq y$ for all $k \neq 0$.
 We may also say that the point $y$ \emph{$B$-badly approximates $x$}. \item We say a rotation $R_\alpha$ of the circle is \emph{$B$-badly approximable} if the pair $(x,x)$ is $B$-badly approximable for some (equivalently every) $x \in \mathbb{R}$ for the dynamical system

-\item Similarly, if $F^t:X\to X$ is a measurable flow of a metric space, we say a pair of points $(x,y)$ is \emph{B-badly approximable} if there exists $N$ so that $t\cdot d(F^tx,y)\geq B$ for all $t\geq N$ and moreover, $F^tx\neq y$ for all $t\neq 0$.
+Note that the set of $\alpha$ that are $B$-badly badly approximable for some $B>0$ agrees with the usual definition of the set of badly approximable $\alpha$. \item Similarly, if $F^t:X\to X$ is a measurable flow of a metric space, we say a pair of points $(x,y)$ is \emph{B-badly approximable} if there exists $N$ so that $t\cdot d(F^tx,y)\geq B$ for all $t\geq N$ and moreover, $F^tx\neq y$ for all $t\neq 0$.
 We say a straight line flow on a torus is \emph{B-badly approximable} if the pair $(x,x)$ is $B$-badly approximable for some $x$. \end{enumerate} \end{defin} The following lemma shows why we are interested in badly approximable points. \begin{lem} If $q$ and $q'$ are distinct $B$-badly approximable points on a torus then any trajectory $\gamma$ from $q$ to $q'$ has $|g_t\gamma|\geq \sqrt{B}$ for all large enough $t$. \end{lem} \begin{proof}Let $t_0$ satisfy $d(F^Lq,q')>\frac BL$ for all $L\geq t_0$.